 In 2018-19, CDA was fortunate to receive a generous contribution from Dr. Ernest Poulson of \$100,000 to establish the Poulson Family Endowed Scholarship.
 This scholarship is established to support students who may be blind, low vision, or has a physical disability.
-The inaugural scholarship was awarded to one student in the amount of \$2,000 for the 2019-20 academic year.
-For the 2020-21 academic year, one student was awarded \$2,000
+The scholarship was awarded to one student in the amount of \$2,000 for the 2020-21 academic year.
+For the 2021-22 academic year, two students were awarded \$2,000